GameServerManagers/LinuxGSM-Docs/FAQ.md

 How can I install [insert name] mod?
 ====================================
-LGSM installs a vanilla server by default.
+LinuxGSM installs a vanilla server by default.
 You can customise your server however you want.
 I reccomend you checkout add-on/mod installation guide.

 Here are a few useful resources for this.
 * [Metamod: Source](http://www.sourcemm.net/)